 - Old Master: Of Catch Wrestling.

-- Red Baron: "The British Lion", "The Wrestlers Wrestler", "The Connoisseur of The Human Body", "The Man Of A Thousand Holds", "Ningen Fuusha" ("The Human Windmill"), "Europe no Teioh" ("The Emperor of Europe"), "Oshu Saikyo no Otoko" ("The Strongest Man in the West").
+- Red Baron: "The British Lion", "The Wrestlers Wrestler", "The Connoisseur of The Human Body", "The Man Of A Thousand Holds", "Ningen Fuusha" ("The Human Windmill"), "Europe no Teioh" ("The Emperor of Europe"), "Oshu Saikyo no Otoko" ("The Strongest Man in the West"), "Brit" (when he wrestled for the American Wrestling Association).

 - Signature Move: He favours the double wrist lock as his goto submission as seen with his trainee Kazushi Sakuraba's use of it in his fights, and Billy even has a instructional video focused solely on the double wrist lock.
 He also favored the double underhook suplex as his goto suplex.